-Advanced Micro Devices Inc. (AMD), seeking a way to regain server-processor sales lost to Intel Corp.
-(INTC), said it will start using ARM Holdings Plc (ARM) technology in some products, an effort to gain ground in the data-center market.
+Advanced Micro Devices Inc. (AMD:US), seeking a way to regain server-processor sales lost to Intel Corp.
+(INTC:US), said it will start using ARM Holdings Plc (ARM) technology in some products, an effort to gain ground in the data-center market.

 AMD will begin offering 64-bit processors based on ARM’s designs in 2014, Chief Executive Officer Rory Read said at a company event in San Francisco yesterday.
 The Sunnyvale, California-based chipmaker will also offer processors that combine ARM technology with designs from startup SeaMicro Inc., which AMD acquired earlier this year.

 AMD, whose market share in servers has slipped to less than 5 percent, is turning to ARM designs to differentiate itself from larger rival Intel and win customers for data center chips.
 ARM, which leads in the mobile-phone and tablet market, is upgrading its technology to try to provide energy-saving alternatives for the powerful computers used by companies such as Google Inc. and Facebook Inc.

 Intel now accounts for about 95.5 percent of the market for server chips, according to Mercury Research, with AMD holding the remainder.
 AMD joins a growing list of companies, including Samsung Electronics Co., Oracle Corp.
 (ORCL:US) and Nvidia Corp.
 (NVDA:US), that are developing ARM-based chips for servers, according to Gus Richard, an analyst at Piper Jaffray & Co.